abdulaikabba19/Coffee_sales/README.md

 **These two bean types dominate due to strong demand and higher‑volume purchases**.

-**2. The United States Drives the Majority of Global Revenue** Country‑level sales show a clear imbalance in market contribution:

-*United States: $35,638.88*
+**2. The United States Drives the Majority of Global Revenue** Country‑level sales show a clear imbalance in market contribution *United States: $35,638.88*
 *Ireland: $6,696.86*
 *United Kingdom: $2,798.50*

 **The U.S. accounts for over 75% of all revenue, making it the primary market for expansion, loyalty programs, and targeted promotions**.